JanHuss/JanHuss.github.io/_posts/2023-12-11-Graphics-Programming-With-D3D11.md

 🖥️ [View the GitHub Repository](https://github.com/JanHuss/GraphicsProgrammingCoursework) | 🎮 [Check out my other projects](https://janhuss.github.io/categories/)

+# Video Demonstration

+The video below provides a **narrated walkthrough** of the application, explaining how the **heightmap terrain, lighting, and bloom effects** function in real time.

+{% include embed/youtube.html id='-fSZVPdDhi4' %}

 # Introduction

 This might have been one of the **hardest things I’ve had to accomplish**, but it was also an